Video Memorials, DVD photo montages and Funeral VideoORANGE COUNTY'S PREMIER VIDEO MEMORIAL COMPANY

 Moving around a photo or going from wide to close (or vice versa) is a popular effect (sometimes called the Ken Burns effect) and you can easily achieve that with Photo Story 3.
 A video memorial prepared with Photo Story can be emailed, saved for later play on your computer, or saved to be played on another computer with Windows media player.

-Picasa is a stunning photo hosting, photo sharing, photo editing and photo slideshow program downloadable free from Google.
-It is ideal for creating simple but effective funeral slideshows and memorial videos.
+Picasa is a stunning photo hosting, photo sharing, photo editing and photo slideshow program downloadable free but now only from legacy providers.
+Google has moved to a Cloud photo platform "Goole Photo" which has less slideshow functionality than the old anndb revered Picasa - which is ideal for creating simple but effective funeral slideshows and memorial videos.

-Having downloaded Picasa from Google, open it, select your pictures and using the "add to" button place them in an album.
+Having downloaded Picasa from a reputable and trustworthy site, open it, select your pictures and using the "add to" button place them in an album.
 Then select the album and simply click on the "slideshow" button at the top.
 To add music and to choose a loop option, go to the menu bar and select tools >options>slideshow and check the boxes.
 By clicking back on "slideshow" you can adjust display times and add captions.

 Once you have your funeral tribute slideshow set up, simply select the folder or album from the right hand panel, go to "create" from the top menu and choose movie.
 Decide the size and the compression (small, large, widescreen) and you're off to the races!

-For those who use Apple Mac computers, you will have iPhoto installed already as part of the iLife suite that comes bundled with the computer.
+For those who use Apple Mac computers, you will have iPhoto installed already either as part of the iLife suite that came bundled with the computer or - on more recent computers - as an "App".
 Creating a slideshow is as simple as choosing an album then clicking the slideshow button.
 A panel opens with your slideshow and a range of controls at the bottom.
 You can add correct contrast and color settings, add picture effects and transitions as well as select music to accompany the tribute slideshow.

 Once you have music selected, you can choose to fit the pictures to the music, or fit the music to the pictures - a handy feature not offered by all the other programs.
 You can also apply a Ken Burns effect (called the "Ken Burns effect") although it is not as controllable as the pan controls in Microsoft Photo Story.